 This rich moisturizing cream feels incredibly nourishing and hydrating on compromised skin, which comes as no surprise considering its soothing and replenishing ingredients: allantoin, oatmeal extract, and ceramides.
 It's designed for those with severe dryness or flakiness from psoriasis, eczema, keratosis pilaris, and dermatitis, which is why you'll find it on Byrdie's top moisturizers for sensitive skin.

 It's no secret that Byrdie editors are obsessed with this French skincare brand, but this mask, in particular, stands out for its intense hydration and ability to restore a dull complexion, thanks to ingredients like allantoin, hyaluronic acid, and panthenol.
-Not only does it create the look of healthy, glowy skin, but the mask also goes to a step further to repair the skin barrier and lock in the replenished moisture.
+Not only does it create the look of healthy, glowy skin, but the mask also goes a step further to repair the skin barrier and lock in the replenished moisture.

 Is allantoin safe for sensitive skin?